 - Unhashed data – includes Facebook user ID, user agent, IP address, browser ID (fbp), click ID (FBC).

-Are all the data parameters equally important?
+Are all the data parameters equally important for your Shopify business?

 When it comes to these parameters, not all carry the same weight.

 There are data that no 2 people carry the same one.
 That’s when Facebook can exactly pinpoint 1 person match.
 Think email, and phone number.
 This is called deterministic matching.